dushiyu/MarketWatch-Web-Crawler/README.md

 ### Setting Up Environment

 First, install Splash.
-See [here](https://splash.readthedocs.io/en/stable/install.html#installation) for how to.

-Then install other packages by running
+See [here](https://splash.readthedocs.io/en/stable/install.html#installation) for how to.Then go to you virtual environment install other packages by running
 ```console
 pip install -r requirements.txt
 ```